jucmoreno1/cdc-postgres-debezium-pubsub-bq/README.md

     IMPORTANT: Expand the "Show Configurations Options" to customize your instance and go to FLAGS section.
 Select from the dropdown the FLAG "cloudsql.logical_decoding" and set it to ON.
 This feature will allow logical decoding on the Cloud SQL instance to convert WAL (write ahead log) entries to JSON format.
 These JSON entries will be published to the Cloud Pub/Sub topic that we will later create.

-2) Once the Cloud SQL database (Postgres) has been deployed, connect to your SQL instance using Google Cloud SDK shell with command:
+2) Once the Cloud SQL database (Postgres) has been deployed, connect to your SQL instance using Google Cloud Shell with command:

         gcloud sql connect \<*instance-name*\> --database=\<*database*\> --user=\<*user*\>